Search

 Make sure kids:

-• wear slippers or shoes after glass breaks on the floor
+- wear slippers or shoes if there's broken glass on the floor